testingisdocumenting/webtau/webtau-docs/znai/groovy-standalone-runner/test-execution.md

 For large test suites, it is therefore advisable to create many small focused scenario files instead of few large files.

+Use `--parallel` parameter to run each test file in a separate thread.

-To enable parallel execution, specify the `numberOfThreads` configuration property either through the configuration file or as a CLI parameter.
-This property dictates the maximum number of threads on which to run tests.
-Alternatively, set `numberOfThreads` to `-1` and webtau will use as many threads as there are scenario files.
+Use `numberOfThreads` to specify the maximum number of threads either through the configuration file or as a CLI parameter.
+Value of `-1` is equivalent of using `--parallel` and will use as many threads as there are files.

 Note: scenario file execution order is not guaranteed.